seltygg/fetchtakehome/README.md

 ## Usage Notes
 - The app uses session cookies for authentication.
 For best results, use a regular browser window (not incognito) and ensure third-party cookies are enabled.
 - Favorites are persisted per device/browser.
 For true multi-user isolation, server-side storage is recommended.
-- If you encounter network/auth errors, check your browser console and ensure CORS/cookies are supported by your deployment platform (Vercel/Netlify both work).

 ## License
 MIT